nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 deltaDistY = abs(|rayDir| / rayDirY)
 ```

-Using the above distances while ray tracing will give use the true Euclidean distance between the player's position and the individual cell boundaries, however if we use this distance for drawing walls we'll actually get a sort of [fisheye lens](https://en.wikipedia.org/wiki/Fisheye_lens) effect where walls appear to be curving away from the camera.
+Using the above distances while ray casting will give us the true Euclidean distance between the player's position and the individual cell boundaries.
+However, if we use this distance for drawing walls, we'll get a sort of [fisheye lens](https://en.wikipedia.org/wiki/Fisheye_lens) effect where walls appear to be curving away from the camera.

 To correct this we can use the fact `rayDir` is not a unit vector and its length is greater the further away we are from the center of the screen.
 We simply divide both `deltaDistX` and `deltaDistY` by `|rayDir|` (which simplifies the equations to `deltaDistX = abs(1 / rayDirX)` and `deltaDistY = abs(1 / rayDirY)`).
 This does not affect the DDA process since only the ratio between `deltaDistX` and `deltaDistY` matters.